BekaValentine/cyberpunk_game/microlevel_systems.md

   - Non-human trust systems (ie a human or computer trusts a device, the device is vulnerable physically)
     - Capturing victim keystrokes with expendable computer system or program
     - Asking receptionist to receive then forward a fax

+### How to people determine trustworthiness?

+Categories of trustedness!
+E.G. "fellow employee", "police officer", "authorized technician", etc.

+How are categories attributed to people?
+By reasoning off appearances and other known information.
+For example:

+1. X called in on phoneline L
+2. Anyone who calls on phoneline L has physical access to phone P
+3. Anyone who has physical access to phone P has key K
+4. Anyone who has key K has authorization level Z
+5. Therefore, X has authorization level Z

+Or more compressed (more likely in real world settings):

+1. X called in on phoneline L
+2. Anyone who calls in on phoneline L has authorization level Z
+3. Therefore, X has authorization level Z

+### How are thresholds for establishing trust manipulated?

+The above kinds of inferences can often involve heuristical parts that are vulnerable.
+For instance, suppose we have an inference like

+1. X is wearing a courier's uniform
+2. X is carrying boxes
+3. Anyone wearing a courier's uniform is probably a courier
+4. Anyone carrying boxes might be a courier
+5. Therefore X is probably a courier (for two reasons)
+6. Anyone who is a courier has authorization to access premises
+7. Therefore X has authorization to access premises

+Principles 3 and 4 here are extremely heuristical and can be gamed.
+The conclusion of each is more likely to be arrived at under certain conditions, and subject to manipulation.

+But how do these kinds of heuristics get manipulated?
+Time pressure is an example of a common one, but really it comes down to a rough estimate of the likelihood that the conclusion is wrong, and the magnitude of consequences of false positive and false negative conclusions.
+That is to say, different choices (esp. permission-granting) can be assigned quantities of risk to the agent (risk determined by confidence of reasons + knowledge of consequences), and the one with the least risk is chosen.

 ### Mitnick's List of Warning Signs of an SE Attack